Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Differentiable X-ray rendering

-\paragraph{Geometry of the C-arm.} We follow the standard approach of modeling a C-arm as a pinhole camera, allowing us to mathematically express the X-ray image formation model using projective geometry.
-The intrinsic matrix $\mathbf K$, which maps camera coordinates to pixel coordinates~\cite{hartley2003multiple}, can be decomposed as
+We follow the standard approach of modeling a C-arm as a pinhole camera and express the X-ray image formation model using projective geometry.
+The intrinsic matrix $\mathbf K$, which maps camera coordinates to pixel coordinates~\cite{hartley2003multiple}, can be factored as

 where $f$ is the C-arm's source-to-detector distance (\ie the focal length) in millimeters, $(o_x, o_y)$ is the optical center of the C-arm in millimeters, $(s_x, s_y)$ are the spacings of pixels in the detector plane with units of millimeters per pixel, and $(H, W)$ are the height and width in pixels of the detector plane.
-Note that $\iKc$ maps camera coordinates to image coordinates (with units of millimeters) and $\pKi$ maps image coordinates to pixel coordinates.
+Matrix $\iKc$ maps camera coordinates to image coordinates (with units of millimeters) and $\pKi$ maps image coordinates to pixel coordinates.

 The X-ray source is initialized at the origin in world coordinates $(0, 0, 0)$ and the center of the detector plane is initialized at $(0, 0, f)$, where the intrinsic parameters in $\mathbf K$ determine the initial positions of the pixel centers in the detector plane.
 These initial positions are then reoriented such that the depth dimension of the renderer is aligned with either the posterior-anterior or anterior-posterior dimension of the CT scan (\ie the $y$-axis).
 The positions of the X-ray source and detector can be reoriented using any 3D rigid transformation $\mathbf T \in \SE3$, the special Euclidean group.
-Specifically, $\mathbf T$ is composed of a 3D rotation $\mathbf R \in \SO3$ and a 3D translation $\mathbf t \in \mathbb R^3$, which can be expressed in homogeneous coordinates as
+Specifically, $\mathbf T$ comprises a 3D rotation $\mathbf R \in \SO3$ and a 3D translation $\mathbf t \in \mathbb R^3$, which we expressed in homogeneous coordinates as

 That is, $\mathbf T$ determines the geometry of the C-arm by first translating the X-ray source and detector by $\mathbf t$, then rotating the camera's coordinate frame by $\mathbf R$.
-This transformation, often referred to in this paper as the C-arm pose or more generally as the camera-to-world matrix, can be composed with the intrinsic matrix $\mathbf K$ to form the projection matrix
+This transformation, referred to in this paper as the C-arm pose or more generally as the camera-to-world matrix, and the intrinsic matrix $\mathbf K$ together define the projection matrix

 which maps any point in world coordinates to pixel coordinates using a perspective projection.
-Note that in \cref{eq:perspective-projection}, points in world coordinates are first mapped to camera coordinates with the world-to-camera matrix:
+In \cref{eq:perspective-projection}, points in world coordinates are first mapped to camera coordinates with the world-to-camera matrix: